ShimaBolboli/Ollama/README.md

 </div>

 <h2>GPt Neo</h2>

 GPT-Neo, a variant of the GPT family developed by EleutherAI, as our different large language model (LLM).
 GPT-Neo is known for being highly configurable and efficient, making it suitable for running on local machines.
 Here’s how you can set up and demonstrate GPT-Neo's functionality locally using curl.

 ---------------------------------------------------------------------
-The steps need to run on local machine:
+The steps need to run on the local machine:

-1-Installation on Mac OS
+## 1-Installation on Mac OS

 GPT-Neo can be installed via the Hugging Face Transformers library, which provides an easy interface to interact with various language models.
 •	First, ensure you have Python installed on your machine.
 You can download it from python.org or use a package manager like Homebrew.